Jason2Brownlee/awesome-llm-books/books/build-a-large-language-model.md

 ## Table of Contents

-1 Understanding large language models
+1. Understanding large language models
-2 Working with text data
+2. Working with text data
-3 Coding attention mechanisms
+3. Coding attention mechanisms
-4 Implementing a GPT model from scratch to generate text 5 Pretraining on unlabeled data
+4. Implementing a GPT model from scratch to generate text
+5. Pretraining on unlabeled data
-6 Fine-tuning for classification
+6. Fine-tuning for classification
-7 Fine-tuning to follow instructions
+7. Fine-tuning to follow instructions
-A Introduction to PyTorch
+A. Introduction to PyTorch
-B References and further reading
+B. References and further reading
-C Exercise solutions
+C. Exercise solutions
-D Adding bells and whistles to the training loop
+D. Adding bells and whistles to the training loop
-E Parameter-efficient fine-tuning with LoRA
+E. Parameter-efficient fine-tuning with LoRA